killercup/rustfest-idiomatic-libs/notes.md

 - - -

-Rust has a few very important concepts/building blocks, _the rest is dioims_!
+Rust has a few very important concepts/building blocks, _the rest is idioms_!

 > Everything is...
 >